 Admittedly some business problems are because of choices we make or because of choices someone else makes and yet other problems are totally out of our control, like a sudden change in the economy.
 A wise person knows the difference.

 Challenges and problems at work make us more Christ like.
 Challenges and problems may lead to opportunities to show the love of Jesus or to demonstrate humility when we have been wrong in our words, actions or deeds.
 And many times, some of the greatest ideas and work solutions are found through trials and crisis.

 “Find rest, O my soul, in God alone; my hope comes from him.”
 Psalm 62:5

 Until next week…

-2. How can you serve your co-workers, boss or employer this week with the problems they may be facing?
+3. What can you do to serve your employer this week to help them with the problems the organization may be facing?